cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - Specifications are required for all point assignments.
 Early Allocation is permissible, see Section 2 of {{RFC7120}}.

-- It is not permissible to assign points in COSE Verifiable Data Structures, for which no corresponding COSE Verifiable Data Structure Parameters entry exists, and vice versa.
+- It is not permissible to assign points in COSE Verifiable Data Structures, for which no corresponding COSE Verifiable Data Structure Proofs entry exists, and vice versa.

 ### COSE Verifiable Data Structures {#verifiable-data-structure-registry}